4 Tips for Encouraging Workers to Stay Up to Date With Their COVID Vaccines

 3. Make Vaccination Easy

 Help workers find vaccines.
-You have three ways to find vaccines near you:
+You can find vaccines near you at vaccines.gov.

 Consider hosting a vaccination clinic in your workplace or partnering with an off-site clinic.